ResourceDataInc/Centroid/README.md

 ### API

 Centroid's API is pretty simple.
 Centroid can load JSON configuration from a file or as a string, and then your application has access to the configuration values through object properties.
-Applications can choose retrieve the entire set of configuration or only the configuration appropriate for a specific environment.
+Applications can choose to retrieve the entire set of configuration or only the configuration appropriate for a specific environment.

-Centroid also includes niceties that make interacting with the configuration a bit more clean.
+Centroid also includes niceties that make interacting with the configuration a bit cleaner.
 For example, the process to look up a key in the configuration will ignore underscores and is case insensitive.
 This allows for storing the configuration in camelCase, while accessing it in snake_case or PascalCase (or camelCase), therefore giving different languages the option to consume configuration using native language conventions.

-The API is currently available in python and .NET.
+The API is currently available in Python and .NET.

 #### Python

-Here's a python example that loads a `config.json` file containing the JSON declared above and then retrieves the database's server address using a snake_case property `database.server_address`.
+Here's a Python example that loads a `config.json` file containing the JSON declared above and then retrieves the database's server address using a snake_case property `database.server_address`.

 ```py
 # my_app.py